-It is useful to remark that the possibility for a Broadsheet to be produced depends on the sum of both the probabilities of "right" and "wrong" signals arriving, i.e. on the total informativeness of the environment.
-Since the policy quality, i.e. the probability of implementing optimal policy contingent on the state of the world, depends on the Broadsheet being produced, it might happen that, given $q+q'<\frac{2}{3}$, an increase in q (i.e. in the probability of signals coherent with the true state of the world) brings about the possibility of the production of a Broadsheet if q+q' becomes greater than $\frac{2}{3}$.
+It is useful to remark that the possibility for a Broadsheet to be produced depends on the sum of both the probabilities of "right" and "wrong" signals arriving, i.e. on the the total informativeness of the environment.
+Since the policy quality, i.e. the probability of implementing optimal policy contingent on the state of the world, depends on the Broadsheet being produced, it might happen that, given $q + q' < \frac{2}{3}$, an increase in q (i.e. in the probability of signals coherent with the true state of the world) brings about the possibility for the production of a Broadsheet if q + q' becomes greater than $\frac{2}{3}$.
 More counterintuitively, the same could happen when an increase in q' (i.e. in the probability of signals not coherent with the true state of the world) takes place.
 In fact, although an increase in q' makes the signals less precise about the state of the world, it does make possible the production of a Broadsheet.
 The MT's decision to supply an informative newspaper for reasons of profit maximisation, in turns, increases the probability of optimal policy implementation.

-Surprisingly, it does not matter which of the two policy options the only Broadsheet produced favours or if the side of the policy the Broadsheet supports is the optimal one.
-In fact, all that matters is that an informative newspaper, i.e. a Broadsheet, gets produced; this will increase the dispersed information the Incumbent can receive, as a consequence, it will increase the probability of optimal policy adoption and the quality of decision making.
+Surprisingly it does not matter which of the two policy options the only produced Broadsheet favours or if the side of the policy the Broadsheet supports is the optimal one.
+In fact, all what matters is that an informative newspaper, i.e. a Broadsheet, gets produced; this will increase the dispersed information the Incumbent can receive, as a consequence, will increase the probability of optimal policy adoption and the quality of decision making.

 This is an interesting result in this model where citizens make themselves heard and are active in the "public sphere" through a "market" intermediary, rather than directly.
-This modelling leads to different results from the ones usually reached by the literature on "voice" such as the one by (Lohmann 1993) and (Lohmann 1994), and reviewed in (Piketty 1999).
-In this literature the possibility of "voice" à la (Hirschman 1970), i.e. of citizens expressing their views, preferences, or information in the community they are in, is done through their vote in election or through protests, strikes, petitions and so on.
+This modelling leads to different results from the ones usually reached by the literature on "voice" like the one by Lohmann (1993)[10] and Lohmann (1994) [11], and reviewed in Piketty (1999)[14].
+In this literature the possibility of "voice" à la Hirschman (1970) [8], i.e. of citizens expressing their views, preferences or information in the community they are in, is done through their vote in election or through protests, strikes, petitions and so on.
 In other words, in this literature, citizens act directly on their own to try and influence the policy decisions of the Incumbent politician.
-However, to the best of my knowledge, in this literature what happens when there is an institutional intermediary (Media/Newspaper) that gives the citizens the possibility of expressing their views has never been modelled.9 Moreover, in this article, I have analysed how this institutional intermediary behaves when it allows the citizens to express their views not for free, or because the institution wants to maximise social welfare, but because in doing so the institution gains some profit from it.
-Instead of a generic institution, I have chosen to model the role of a Media Tycoon and his incentives regarding which newspaper he chooses to produce (Broadsheet or Tabloid).
-Furthermore I have shown how the choice between the two newspapers, and therefore their editorial content, may favour or hinder the probability of optimal policy implementation.
-Finally, given the preferences of the MT, the MT always prefers a Broadsheet to be produced since this increases the probability of optimal policy implementation.
-However, he is indifferent towards which Broadsheet to produce, since the production of either Broadsheet increases the decision making quality in the same way.
+However, at the best of my knowledge, in this literature it has never been modelled what happens when there is an institutional intermediary (Media/Newspaper) that gives the citizens the possibility of expressing their views.9 Moreover, in this chapter, I have analysed how this institution intermediary behaves when it allows the citizens to express their views not for free, or because the institution wants to maximise social welfare, but because in doing so the institution gains some profit out it.
+Instead of a generic institution, I have chosen to model the role of a Media Tycoon and his incentives regarding which newspaper he chooses to produce (Broadsheet